ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 3. "policy_published": **REQUIRED**

-    Records the policy configuration observed by the receiving system;
+    Records the DMARC policy configuration observed by the receiving system.
+Unspecified tags have their default values.

     * "domain": **REQUIRED**

+        The DMARC Policy Domain.

     * "discovery_method": **OPTIONAL**

+        The method used to discover the DMARC Policy Record used during evaluation.
+The available values are "psl" and "treewalk", where "psl" is the method from [@?RFC7489] and "treewalk" is described in [@I-D.ietf-dmarc-dmarcbis].

     * "p": **REQUIRED**,
     * "sp": **OPTIONAL**, and
     * "np": **OPTIONAL**

+        A Domain Owner Assessment Policy.

     * "fo": **OPTIONAL**

+        The value for the failure reporting options.

     * "adkim": **OPTIONAL**

+        The DKIM Identifier Alignment mode.

     * "aspf": **OPTIONAL**

+        The SPF Identifier Alignment mode.

     * "testing": **OPTIONAL**

+        The value of the "t" tag.

 4. "extension": **OPTIONAL**